inpefess/ast2vec/README.md

-# ast2vec
+# ast2vec Version 0.2.0

-Copyright (C) 2020 - Benjamin Paassen, Jessica McBroom
+Copyright (C) 2021 - Benjamin Paassen, Jessica McBroom
 The University of Sydney

 This program is free software; you can redistribute it and/or modify